gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 * On x86, the default block size is 256MB, and increases to 2GB as the capacity of the system increases up to 64GB.

-For best support, platform vendors should place CXL memory at a 2GB aligned base address, and regions should be 2GB aligned.
-This also helps prevent the memory hotplug subsystem from creating thousands of memory devices (one per block).
+For best support across versions, platform vendors should place CXL memory at a 2GB aligned base address, and regions should be 2GB aligned.
+This also helps prevent the creating thousands of memory devices (one per block).

 Memory Holes
 ============